moja-global/moja_global_docs/docs/DevelopmentSetup/git_and_github_guide.rst

 Claim an issue
 --------------

-This section will demonstrate how to claim an issue to work on using botmojaglobal.
+This section will demonstrate how to claim an issue.

-To work on an issue, claim it by adding a comment with ``@botmojaglobal claim`` to the issue thread. botmojaglobal is a GitHub workflow bot forked from the `zulipbot`_; it will assign you to the issue and label the issue as ``in progress``.
+To work on an issue, you must claim it by adding a request comment to the issue thread and tagging a maintainer/issue triager in it.
+You will be assigned to work on the issue now.
 Some additional notes:

--  You can only claim issues with the ``Good for newcomers`` or ``Help Wanted`` labels. botmojaglobal will give you an error if you try to claim an issue without one of those labels.
+-  You can only claim issues with the ``Good for newcomers`` or ``Help Wanted`` labels.
 -  Please feel free to ask questions on how to approach the issue or if the tests are failing.
 The maintainers/reviewers will try to get back to you as soon as possible.
 You can reach us on the moja-global